Artemis6425/LethalTracker/README.md

 ## Future ideas

 - Pull the data straight from the LethalCompany.exe itself during the game, removing the need to type this in.
 (Would be banned from the Lethal Company speedrun.com board if I were to do this.
-Considering alternatives)
+Considering alternatives, such as taking screenshots automatically)

 ## Changelog